$1,189,191Average Value$648Average Price per Sq Ft6Homes For Sale

 Strong public and private schools in Somerville

-Somerville Public Schools serves the community.
-West Somerville Neighborhood School teaches kindergarten through eighth grade and has a B-plus grade from Niche.
-Somerville High School rates an A-minus, providing vocational education in pre-engineering, pharmacy tech and automotive technology.
+Somerville Public Schools district serves the community.
+West Somerville Neighborhood School, for kindergarten through eighth grade, has a B-plus grade from Niche.
+Somerville High School rates an A-minus, and provides vocational education in pre-engineering, pharmacy tech and automotive technology.
 The high school has preserved some of its original architecture from 1852, while renovation in 2021 created new science labs and media centers.
 “It was planned to be a $260 million high school,” Santana says.
 “It’s one of the best and most modern buildings around.”
 Many private schools also dot the area, including the International School of Boston, which is rated by Niche as the No.4 best private K-12 schools in the state with has an A-plus rating.
 Tufts University is a few blocks away, offering nearly 150 programs of study.

 The West Somerville Neighborhood School has an overall B grade on Niche.